chika-12/last-directory/README.md

 0x08-recursion
 0x09-static_libraries
 0x0A-argc_argv.
-      This directory covers the hello world project and some implementations using shell scripting
+      This directory covers the hello world project and some implementations using shell scripting.
+Given by alx.
 ~~~
 The use exploration C is the understanding of System architecture
 ~~~